ahmed7am1d/Decentragram/README.md

 # Decentragram
-decentralized Instagram clone, built on the Ethereum blockchain.
+Decentralized Instagram clone, built on the Ethereum blockchain.
 Tech used:
 - Solidity.
 - IPFS